-Housing market data, like existing home sales and housing starts, can impact stock and bond prices.
-Investors and traders should know when the most widely followed reports are released.
+Housing market data and indicators, like existing home sales, can impact stock and bond prices.
+Investors and traders should know when reports are released.

 The housing market is a widely followed economic bellwether that can move stock and bond prices

 Housing starts and building permits are two of the most

 Investors can apply their understanding of the housing market toward portfolio strategy in a few simple ways

 For gauging the health of the economy, there’s no place like home.
 Housing market data has long been scrutinized by professional investors and traders seeking clues to the economy’s direction.
 Certain numbers, like housing starts and existing home sales, can move equity, bond, and commodity prices.
 Retail investors can similarly incorporate an understanding of housing numbers into trading decisions or portfolio strategy.